Battle of Longewala: Battle

 During the night of the 4th, Dharam Veer's platoon, while on a patrol, detected noises across the border that suggested a large number of armoured vehicles approaching.
-These were soon confirmed by reports—from the Army's Air Observation Post aircraft flown by Maj.
-Atma Singh—in the area of a 20 km armoured column on the track leading to the post advancing in the general direction of the Longewala post.
+These were soon confirmed by reports—from the Army's air observation post aircraft flown by Major Atma Singh—in the area of a 20 km armoured column on the track leading to the post advancing in the general direction of the Longewala post.
 Directing Dharam Veer Bhakri's patrol to trail the advancing armoured column, Chandpuri contacted battalion headquarters, requesting urgent reinforcements and armour and artillery support.
 Battalion headquarters gave him the choice of staying put and containing the attack as much as possible, or carrying out a tactical retreat to Ramgarh, as reinforcements would not be available that night.
-Considering that Chandpuri's command had all the transportation to retreat on time, he decided to stay and fight back the advancing enemy.
+Despite his command having all the transportation to retreat back on time, he chose to stay and fight back the advancing enemy.